Week 3 - Data Structures & Testing

 }

-💬 What happens when you cast the second element (42) in groceries list to String?
+💬 What happens when you cast the second element (42) in the groceries list to String?

 Generics AKA Parameterized Types

-Do you remember the ArrayList signature in Collections chapter?
-This one
+Do you remember the ArrayList signature from the Collections chapter?

 public class ArrayList<E> extends AbstractList<E> implements List<E>, RandomAccess, Cloneable, java.io.Serializable